 Because the matcha tea caffeine is ‘time’ released, we can expect an increase in alertness and physical stamina for up to six hours after we drink it.
 It is known that Samurai soldiers would rely on matcha tea prior to battle; both, to calm their nerves and provide them with stamina.

 The EGCG, epigallo-catechin gallate, is one of the most powerful and potent antioxidants found in matcha tea.
-This catechin can boost our metabolism and increase the rate at which fat is burned.
+This catechin boosts our metabolism and increases the rate at which fat is burned.
 EGCG may even decrease the formation of new fat cells.

 EGCG is also renowned for its cancer-fighting and inflammation reducing properties.
 In fact, matcha has more than 100 times the EGCG level of other tea varieties.
 This jade green beverage outclasses almost every other superfood around in the antioxidant department.
 Even goji berries (matcha provides eight times more per serving) and blueberries (matcha provides 16 times more per serving) can’t compete.

-Some doctors believe the high levels of chlorophyll found in the shade grown tea can help the body eliminate heavy metals and other toxic buildups.
+Some doctors believe the high levels of chlorophyll found in the shade grown tea helps the body eliminate heavy metals and other toxic buildups.

 The antioxidants found in matcha green tea are available to support your skin health.
-Reducing inflammation and preventing the development of damaging free radicals can help skin look and feel younger for longer; staving off aging skin.
+Reducing inflammation and preventing the development of damaging free radicals helps skin look and feel younger for longer; staving off aging skin.